Why You Should Never Buy a 12″ Bike! (with a few exceptions)

 Thanks to balance bikes, kids as early as two are ready and often able to ride a pedal bike without training wheels.
-Now while I am all for kids transitioning to pedal bikes as soon as they are ready (and willing!), in most cases, I usually tell parents to hold off.
+Now while I’m all for kids transitioning to pedal bikes as soon as they are ready (and willing!), in most cases, I usually tell parents to hold off.
 Why?
-Quite simply because the bike industry isn’t prepared for them (with a couple exceptions explained later) and the toy companies (the people behind any 12″ bike at a big box store and Amazon) are more worried about the look and price point of the bike, rather than its functionality.
+Quite simply because the bike industry isn’t prepared for them (with a couple exceptions including the WOOM2, ByK E-250 and Specialized Riprock explained later) and the toy companies (the people behind any 12″ bike at a big- box store and Amazon) are more worried about the look and price point of the bike than its functionality.

-For those amazing two and three-year-olds who can pedal a bike without training wheels, the frame of the bike is usually the right size, but the seat is too high as they can’t reach the ground when sitting on the seat.
-As shown in the video below, two-year-old Luca does an amazing job riding a Huffy Rock It without training wheels, but he cannot reach the ground to stop, so his parents have to run beside him the entire time he is riding.
+For those amazing two and three-year-olds who can pedal a cheap bike without training wheels, the frame of the bike is usually the right size, but the seat is too high and they can’t reach the ground when sitting on the seat.
+As shown in this video, two-year-old Luca does an amazing job riding a Huffy Rock It without training wheels, but he cannot reach the ground to stop, so his parents have to run beside him the entire time he is riding.

 Option One: Buy a Balance Bike

 If your child has not yet mastered a balance bike, start there.
-Not only are they safer than bikes with training wheels, they are much more fun, allow kids to easily travel over uneven surfaces as well as travel up and down hills.
-The first part of this ad from FirstBIKE does a good job showing the differences between the two.
-Related Post: What to Look for When Purchasing a Balance Bike
+Not only are balance bikes safer than bikes with training wheels, they are much more fun and allow kids to easily travel over uneven surfaces as well as travel up and down hills.
+The first part of this ad from FirstBIKE does a good job showing the differences between a balance bike and training wheels.

 Option Two: Buy a 12″ Bike (High-end vs. Low-end)

 To understand how good our top choices are, you have to first understand just how bad the Huffy Rock It and other cheap 12″ bikes are.
 To demonstrate the difference, we had several riders, aged 4 to 6, each ride three different bikes and then compared hundreds of pictures of them riding the bikes.
-Upon compiling the pictures, it was quite clear why all of the kids favored the higher-end bikes, they were simply easy and more comfortable to ride.
+Upon compiling the pictures, it was quite clear why all of the kids favored the higher-end bikes – they were simply easier and more comfortable to ride.
 Why?
-Because, they are better designed and have the specs to prove it.
+Because they are better designed and have the specs to prove it.

 What do all these specs mean and how does each affect the usability of a bike?
-Luckily, finding a good bike for your child does not require memorizing formulas or various specs on bikes, but knowing what to look for and what to compare, can mean the difference between a well-loved bike and a bike that collects dust.
+Luckily, finding a good bike for your child does not require memorizing formulas or various specs on bikes.
+Simply knowing what to look for and what to compare can mean the difference between a well-loved bike and a bike that collects dust.

 1. Seat Height vs. Inseam Length